laowantong/paroxython/docs/md/pipeline_documentation.md

 - `"taxon_1 taxon_2{taxon_1} taxon_2{}"` is accepted.

 [^braces]:
-    In these examples, the braces are used to denote the fact that the span of a certain taxon is included in that of another taxon.
+    In these examples, the braces denote the fact that the span of a certain taxon is included in that of another taxon.

 If the predicate is `"taxon_pattern_2 not contains taxon_pattern_1"` (sic), any program consisting in: